RoySpino/Rampage/README.md

 Current specs that are implanted are D, C and P specs

 ## TODO
-Because here is no in-built database, this compiler will rely on an external database.
+Because there is no in-built database, this compiler will rely on an external database.
 Database assignment and connection will be handled within the H spec.

 Add data-structures currently only standalone variable are supported.